uclaacm/hackschool-f18/session-3-backend-api/README.md

 ### 2. Body
-If you are uploading images, or text, the body will contain all the data.
+If you are uploading images or text, for example, the body will contain all the data.

 ## HTTP Methods